-Febrile status epilepticus is continuous or intermittent seizures that last ≥ 30 minutes without neurologic recovery between them.
-Children with status epilepticus are at risk of brain damage (1 Symptoms and signs reference Febrile seizures are diagnosed in children 6 months to 5 years of age who have fever > 38° C that is not caused by a central nervous system infection and who have had no previous afebrile seizures... read more ).
+Febrile status epilepticus is continuous or intermittent seizures that last ≥ 30 minutes.
+When status epilepticus manifests as intermittent seizures, the seizures occur without neurologic recovery between them.
+Children with febrile status epilepticus are at risk of brain damage (1 Symptoms and signs reference Febrile seizures are diagnosed in children 6 months to 5 years of age who have fever > 38° C that is not caused by a central nervous system infection and who have had no previous afebrile... read more ).

 Seizures are diagnosed as febrile after exclusion of other causes.
-A fever may trigger seizures in children with previous afebrile seizures; such events are not termed febrile seizures because these children have already shown a tendency to have seizures.
+A fever may trigger seizures in children with previous afebrile seizures; such events are not termed febrile seizures because these children have an underlying tendency to have seizures.

 Routine testing is not required for simple febrile seizures other than to look for the source of the fever, but if children have complex febrile seizures, neurologic deficits, or signs of a serious underlying disorder (eg, meningitis Overview of Meningitis Meningitis is inflammation of the meninges and subarachnoid space.
 It may result from infections, other disorders, or reactions to drugs.
 Severity and acuity vary.
 Findings typically include... read more , metabolic disorders Introduction to Inherited Disorders of Metabolism Most inherited disorders of metabolism (also called inborn errors of metabolism) are caused by mutations in genes that code for enzymes; enzyme deficiency or inactivity leads to Accumulation... read more ), testing should be done.